29 Apr - 5 min read

 In Islamic Banking, on the other hand, bank depositors receive their returns depending solely on the bank’s performance.
 Unlike Conventional Banks, an Islamic Bank acts as an intermediary between the depositor and the entrepreneur.
 As such, Islamic banks declare their profits on a monthly basis as part of their risk sharing scheme.
 Profits are shared on a predetermined profit sharing ratio that is agreed between the depositors and bank while losses are shared equally between all the participated parties.
 This means that depositor’s profit/loss will vary from month to month directly depending on how the bank performs.
 While this may be the case, it is probably very unlikely for a bank to under perform and for you to actually make a loss on your deposit.

 throughout the period with the final profit paid upon maturity.
 Thus any “Interest rates” that you might have seen on Islamic bank websites are actually reference rates based on the performance of the bank in previous periods.

 |Operates based on Country’s banking laws and financial practices.||Operates based on Shariah, the Islamic principle.|

-||Maximizes profit subject to Shariah principle restriction.|
+|Maximizes profit without any restriction.||Maximizes profit subject to Shariah principle restriction.|

 |Profit of pre-determined rate of interest.||Profit based on agreed profit sharing ratio.|

 |Not based on Profit and Loss sharing.||Based on Profit and Loss sharing.|

-"riba" is illegal for Muslims.
+|“riba” is illegal for Muslims.||“halal” for Muslims.|

 |Tenure||Interest Rate (% p.a.)|

 The table above represents the interest rates of a Conventional Fixed Deposit Account.
 As otherwise explained, the rates have a direct correlation with tenure period, i.e. a long tenure period means a higher interest rate.
 Though it should be noted that Banks have been known to offer tenure periods that are longer than the aforementioned 12 months.

-||Profit Sharing Ratio||Profit Rate (% p.a.)|
+|Tenure||Profit Sharing Ratio||Profit Rate (% p.a.)|

-|6||55 : 45||
+|6||55 : 45||3.10|

-|9||57 : 43||
+|9||57 : 43||3.15|

-|12||58 : 42||
+|12||58 : 42||3.20|